openradx/adit/README.md

 # Upcoming features

-- A REST API to manage transfers programmatically from a third party program.
+- A REST API to manage transfers programmatically from a third party application
+- An upload portal to upload DICOM images through a web interface

 # Screenshots